- This page, File for guardianship of a minor, is offered by

 - If the parent(s) agree with the appointment of the guardian — Notarized Waiver and Consent to Petition (MPC 440)

-- If the parents and interested parties don't agree with the appointment of the guardian — Military Affidavit (MPC 470)
+- If the parents and interested parties don't agree with the appointment of the guardian - Notice of Appearance (and Objection) (MPC 505a)

 Depending on the circumstances, you may also need to file: